hundredblocks/semantic-search/README.md

 python search.py \
   --index_folder dataset \
   --features_path feat \
-  --file_mapping index
+  --file_mapping index_300
 ```

-Then, you can search through your images:
+Then, you can search through your images using this index:
 ```
 python search.py \
-  --input_image image.jpg \
+  --input_image dataset/diningtable/2008_004321.jpg \
-  --features_path feat \
+  --features_path feat_300 \
-  --file_mapping index
+  --file_mapping index_300
 ```

-### Training a custom model
+### Training a custom model to map images to words
-If you've downloaded the pascal dataset, and placed vectors in `models/golve.6B`
+After you've downloaded the pascal dataset, and placed vectors in `models/golve.6B`
 We recommond first training for 2 epochs to evluate performance.
 Each epoch is around 20 minutes on CPU.
 Full training on this dataset is around 50 epochs.
 ```
 python train.py \